PoLyScriber: Integrated Fine-tuning of Extractor and Lyrics Transcriber for Polyphonic Music: Experiments

-In order to jointly train the extractor and the transcriber, we conduct pre-training of the simplified Residual-Unet extractor first, and then jointly train the pre-trained extractor and transcriber in a single network.
-The pre-training uses MusDB18 dataset~\cite{MUSDB18} following the default parameter settings in~\cite{kong2021decoupling}, and the joint-training of PoLyScribers (PoLyScriber-NoAug, PoLyScriber and PoLyScriber-L) uses the polyphonic music data as detailed in Table~\ref{summary_table}.
+Instead of directly training the transcriber on polyphonic music as in DM-aug, the proposed integrated fine-tuning approach alleviates the background music inference problem by integrating the extractor and the transcriber for training in a single network.
+Specifically, we conduct pre-training of the simplified Residual-UNet extractor first, and then globally train the pre-trained extractor and transcriber in a single network.
+The pre-training uses MusDB18 dataset~\cite{MUSDB18} following the default parameter settings in~\cite{kong2021decoupling}, and the integrated fine-tuning of PoLyScriber and its variants (PoLyScriber-NoAug and PoLyScriber-L) uses the polyphonic music data as detailed in Table~\ref{summary_table}.
 Specifically, data augmentation is performed for PoLyScriber and PoLyScriber-L models but not for PoLyScriber-NoAug model.
-The feature extraction block inputs for the joint-training PoLyScribers are intermediate extracted singing vocal audio from the extractors.
+The feature extraction block inputs for PoLyScriber and its variants are intermediate extracted singing vocal audio from the extractors.